-They’re now 3 weeks old and the 28 we have left are doing great.
-They’re starting to get their feathers and they’re in that phase where they look pretty funny – almost like little dinosaurs with feathers.
+At the 3-week mark, we had 28 meat chickens left.
+They were starting to get their feathers and were in that phase where they look pretty funny – almost like little dinosaurs with feathers.

-- The girls are not allowed to name the chickens
+- The girls were not allowed to name the chickens

-- I only go out to check on them to make sure they have food and water and try not to get attached myself
+- I only went out to check on them to make sure they had food and water and tried not to get attached myself

-- I always try to remember that these chickens are for meat (and the meat will only be as good as their care)
+- Always remember these chickens are for meat (and the meat will only be as good as their care)

-The girls have held the chicks, just not as often as they did with the egg layers.
+The girls did hold the meat chicks, just not as often as they did with the egg layers.